VolumeWarsBSC/volumewars-docs/game/math.md

 If the moving average volume increases, the odds will decrease, and vice versa.
 The purpose is analogous to that of a mining difficulty adjustment algorithm, aiming to ensure the number of rewards (legendaries) created in a given time period (season) remains **constant**.

 !!!
-Example: The moving average of volume is twice the model volume.
-The odds of obtaining a rare will be halved by the difficulty adjustment contract once the new season starts.
+Example: The current moving average of volume is twice the model volume.
+The odds of obtaining a rare will be set to half the model odds by the difficulty adjustment contract once the new season starts.
 !!!

 ## Estimation Algorithm